swcarpentry/git-novice/_episodes/05-history.md

 ~~~
 {: .output}

-Notice that the changes are on the staged area.
+Notice that the changes are currently in the staging area.
 Again, we can put things back the way they were
 by using `git checkout`: